csc-training/GeoML/09_object_detection/own_model_training/Readme.md

 ## Workflow

-1. The Sentinel-2 data downloaded.
-The data for this exercise is pre-loaded, because it would require CDSE credentials.
+1. The Sentinel-2 data download.
+The data for this exercise is pre-downloaded, because it would require CDSE credentials.
 You can get familiarized with the downloading by going through the notebook: [09_0_download_sentinel2_data.ipynb](09_0_download_sentinel2_data.ipynb).

-2. Prepare data for the YOLO model.
-The notebook creates a YOLO compatible dataset and splits the data to training, validation, and test sets.
+2. Prepare data for the Ultralyltics YOLO model.
+The notebook creates Ultralyltics YOLO compatible dataset and splits the data to training, validation, and test sets.
     * Open the Jupyter notebook: [09_1_data_preparation.ipynb](09_1_data_preparation.ipynb) in the web interface.
 The instructions and specific settings on creating an interactive session are listed in the course Readme: [Readme.md](Readme.md). **Use geoconda module**
-    * The notebook creates a subdirectory `datasets` that includes the data for model training and evaluation.
+    * The notebook creates a subdirectory `yolo_data`.

 3. Modify the `yolo.yaml` settings file, that sets the paths to data.
-    * Copy the `yolo.yaml` file from `datasets/test` to the `datasets` directory.
+    * Copy the `yolo.yaml` file from `yolo_data/test` to the `yolo_data` directory.
     * Modify all paths
         * Remove the last sub-folder `test` from `path`
         * Add correct folder for other three folders, note that paths are relative to `path`
         * The resulting file should look like this, but with your own username in the first row.

 ```
-path: /scratch/project_462001167/students/YOUR_USER_NAME/GeoML/09_object_detection/own_model_training/datasets # dataset root dir
+path: /scratch/project_462001167/students/YOUR_USER_NAME/GeoML/09_object_detection/own_model_training/yolo_data # dataset root dir
 train: train # train images (relative to 'path')
 val: val # val images (relative to 'path')
 test: test # test images (relative to 'path')